Your cart is currently empty.

 His most important job is being a husband to Crissy and a father to four children, Tryston, Taryn, Truman, and Teigen.
 As a parent, he is incredibly concerned about the quality of education in our community and our state.
 Upon this recognition, Shuls was appointed by Tom Dempsey, President pro tem of the Missouri Senate, to serve on the committee which wrote Missouri’s K-5 math standards.
 Currently, Shuls is also serving at the request of Ron Richard, President pro tem of the Missouri Senate, on the committee tasked with revising the personal finance standards.

-Marilyn Wallace is a lifelong educator, specializing in instruction for gifted and talented students.
-After graduating from Principia College with degrees in Elementary/Secondary Education and Music, she taught students at all grade levels for 15 years, earned a Master’s degree in Educational Leadership from National-Louis University in Evanston, Illinois, and entered school administration.
+Mrs. Marilyn Wallace is a lifelong educator, specializing in instruction for gifted and talented students.
+After graduating with degrees in Elementary/Secondary Education and Music, she taught students at all grade levels for 15 years, earned a Master’s degree in Educational Leadership from National-Louis University in Evanston, Illinois, and entered school administration.
 In addition to her work in curriculum development, she was head of a K-8 independent school in the Chicago suburbs for 13 years and head of the Principia School here in St. Louis from 2006-2014.
 She has led 18 evaluation teams for the Independent Schools Association of the Central States.
 Now retired from her work in that field, she devotes her time to church activities.
 She lives in the area with her husband, and has two married sons who live nearby.